Menu

 A

-In some cases, you may be unable or unwilling to take on the responsibility of acting as Executor.
+In some cases, you may be unable or unwilling to take on the responsibility of acting as executor.
 Other commitments may prevent you from devoting the necessary time and attention to the administration of the estate.
-You are not required to act as Executor if you do not wish to do so.
-You may simply sign a Renunciation of Probate form indicating that you are giving up the appointment as Executor.
-This allows a person named as an alternate Executor to apply to the Court for Letters Probate or, if no alternate Executor was named, for another person to apply to the Court for Letters of Administration.
+You are not required to act as executor if you do not wish to do so.
+You may simply sign a Renunciation of Probate form indicating that you are giving up the appointment as executor.
+This allows a person named as an alternate executor to apply to the court for Letters Probate.
+If no alternate executor was named, another person can apply to the court for Letters of Administration.

 Debts & Liabilities of the Estate

-Executors and Administrators can distribute the estate to the beneficiaries once all debts and liabilities have been dealt with.
-If there is a Will, property the estate will be distributed according to the Will.
-If there is not a Will the law sets out who receives the estate.
+Beneficiaries receive the rest of the estate once all debts and liabilities have been dealt with.
+If there is a Will, property of the estate will be distributed according to the Will.
+If there is not a Will, the law sets out who receives the estate.

 How helpful was this article?